Shape-and-Shift/shopware-test-task/README.md

 - [Installation of the development template](https://docs.shopware.com/en/shopware-platform-dev-en/system-guide/installation?category=shopware-platform-dev-en/system-guide)
 - [Difference between the development and production template](https://www.p16r.nl/2020-08-28-shopware-6-development-versus-production-template/)

-> The development template offers your some development helpers such a watcher like `psh.phar administration:watch` for the administration or a `psh.phar storefront:hot-proxy` server for the storefront.
+> The development template offers you some development helpers such as a watcher like `psh.phar administration:watch` for the administration or a `psh.phar storefront:hot-proxy` server for the storefront.
 You can get all available commands with `./psh.phar`.

 #### Helpfulp links:
 - [Developer Video course](https://academy.shopware.com/collections?category=developer-sw6)